Sources of Excellence: G6-Hexads

 Comparison

 Neither nor mean that performance or use of ideas will ultimately be to the highest standard.
 That will depend on a multitude of factors in the particular situation.
 However, these two functions are the sources of excellence.
-In other words, they are necessary but not sufficient for excellence in actual events.
+In other words, they are necessary but not sufficient for excellence.

 The Table below summarizes the differences identified above.